sprngr/hubot-domain-me/README.md

 ## Changelog

+### v1.0.3
+* Updated the suggestions list.
+* I really was just adjusting keywords in package.json and needed an excuse to push.

 ### v1.0.2
 * Added 195 gTLDs to the list, I wish I was making some of these up.
 * Broke out the dictionary arrays into separate files.
 I need to add more words to the suggestion list.

 ### v1.0.1
-* Changed the way the domain string is built
+* Changed the way the domain string is built.
-* Had internal conflicts about adding the protocol to the domain, too risky with unfurling
+* Had internal conflicts about adding the protocol to the domain, too risky with unfurling.

 ### v1.0.0
 * Inital release
-* Generates dumb domains from a dictionary of suggested names and gTLDs
+* Generates dumb domains from a dictionary of suggested names and gTLDs.
-* Totally didn't rip contents from dumb.domains
+* Totally didn't rip contents from dumb.domains.